leegabriel/yelp-insights/README.md

 # Insights

 ## Top 50 business categories in CA ranked by Average Stars
-In California, categories such as tourism (art tours, wine tours), photography (photo booth, event photography), and event planning/rental tend to be rated favorably (above 4.5 on average).
+In California, categories that involve photos, videos, tourism, or other physical activity tend to be rated highly.

-These categories are noticeably active, in-person activities.

 ![](images/top_50_categories_CA.png)

 ## Bottom 50 business categories in CA ranked by Average Stars
-In California, categories such as corporate service providers (Internet/TV providers), health-related facilities (hospitals, pharmacy), and housing (real estate, apartments, university housing) tend to be rated unfavorably (below 3.5 on average).
+In California, categories such as service providers, health-related facilities, and housing tend to be rated unfavorably.

 Relative to the Top 50 categories, the bottom 50 generally:
 - have a high barrier of entry (e.g. starting capital)